Affiliate links on Android Authority may earn us a commission. Learn more.

 The primary camera is the same on both the Pixels and that is the camera that most people will use most of the time.

 The Pixel 8 Pro also has a 48MP telephoto camera with an f/2.8 aperture and OIS, enabling 5x optical zoom.
 The Pixel 8 entirely misses out on a telephoto sensor, though Google tries to make up for it with Super Res Zoom of up to 8x.
-Super Res Zoom works better on the Pixel 8 Pro as it has the telephoto sensor helping it out for up to 30x digital zoom.
+Super Res Zoom works better on the Pixel 8 Pro as it has a telephoto sensor that helps it out for up to 30x digital zoom.

 The selfie camera on both phones is a 10.5MP shooter with an f/2.2 aperture.
 The only difference is that the Pixel 8’s front camera is fixed focus, while the Pixel 8 Pro’s front camera supports autofocus.